ttsukagoshi/Trello_Scripts/README.md

 # Trello Scripts
 Google App Scripts to manage Trello using its API and Google Spreadsheet.

+## Content
+- code.gs: Primary file with the main codes written.
 To be used as a spreadsheet-bound script.

-## Content
-- code.gs: primary file with the main codes written
-- common.gs: some common functions that can be used elsewhere (but not to often as to list it in a library)
+- common.gs: Some common functions that can be used elsewhere (but not to often as to list it in a library)
+- TrelloScriptLibrary.gs: Code for the library that code.gs uses.

 ## Prepare
 1. Create a new Google Spreadsheet (or use an existing Spreadsheet).